databricks/databricks-vscode/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 <!-- How is this tested? -->

-## Jira Ticket
+## Ticket

 <!--
-For linking Jira ticket with PR.
-This will show up on the ticket.
-Not to be added in PR title as these will need to be removed in the change logs.
--->
+Internal ticket -- Jira ticket number only (no links), example: DECO-613 Public ticket (eg: github issue) -- Link to the public ticket -->